 Portuguese water dogs are highly intelligent and fun dogs who love to be trained.
 As long as your paying attention to him/her, the dog will be happy to do whatever you want.

 This dog definitely needs outdoor space to roam.
-He/she will need a brisk walk an hour a day.
-If you live near a hiking trail even better.
+He/she will need a brisk walk for an hour a day.
+If you live near a hiking trail, even better.

 - Hip Dysplasia